sockjs/sockjs-node/README.md

     npm install rbytes

-An simplified echo SockJS server could look more or less like:
+A simplified echo SockJS server could look more or less like:

 ```javascript
 var http = require('http');